-This proxy statement is being furnished in connection with the solicitation of proxies by the Board of Directors (the "Board" or the "Board of Directors") of Miller Industries, Inc. (the "Company" or "Miller Industries") for use at the Company's 2020 annual meeting of shareholders (the "Annual Meeting") to be held at the Hilton Garden Inn Hotel, 879 College Drive, Dalton, Georgia 30720\, on Friday, May 22, 2020, at 9:00 a.m.
+This proxy statement is being furnished in connection with the solicitation of proxies by the Board of Directors (the "Board" or the "Board of Directors") of Miller Industries, Inc. (the "Company" or "Miller Industries") for use at the Company's 2021 annual meeting of shareholders (the "Annual Meeting") to be held at the Hilton Garden Inn Hotel, 879 College Drive, Dalton, Georgia 30720\, on Friday, May 28, 2021, at 9:00 a.m.
 (Eastern Time), and any adjournments or postponements thereof.
-It is anticipated that this proxy statement and the accompanying proxy card will first be mailed to shareholders on or about April 17, 2020.
+It is anticipated that this proxy statement and the accompanying proxy card will first be mailed to shareholders on or about April 20, 2021.

-Only holders of the Company's common stock, \$0.01 par value per share (the "Common Stock"), at the close of business on March 31, 2020 are entitled to notice of and to vote at the Annual Meeting.
-On such date, the Company had issued and outstanding 11,405,468 shares of Common Stock.
+Only holders of the Company's common stock, \$0.01 par value per share (the "Common Stock"), at the close of business on April 6, 2021 are entitled to notice of and to vote at the Annual Meeting.
+On such date, the Company had issued and outstanding 11,410,728 shares of Common Stock.
 A list of all shareholders entitled to vote will be available for inspection at the Annual Meeting.

-\ We intend to hold our Annual Meeting in person.
-However, we are actively monitoring the outbreak of the coronavirus known as COVID-19, and we are sensitive to the public health and travel concerns our shareholders may have and the protocols that federal, state, and local governments may impose.
-For that reason, we reserve the right to reconsider the date, time, location and/or means of convening the Annual Meeting, which may include holding the meeting solely by means of remote communication.
-If we take this step, we will announce the decision to do so in advance, and details on the date, time and how to participate in the meeting will be issued by press release, posted on our website, and filed with the SEC as additional proxy material.
-As always, we encourage you to vote your shares prior to the Annual Meeting.
+\ We intend to hold our annual meeting in person.
+However, we are continuing to monitor developments relating to the COVID-19 pandemic.
+Accordingly, we reserve the right to reconsider the date, time, location and/or means of convening the annual meeting, which may include holding the meeting solely by means of remote communication.
+If we take this step, we will announce the decision to do so in advance, and details on the date, time, location and how to participate in the meeting will be issued by press release, posted on our website, and filed with the SEC as additional proxy material.
+As always, we encourage you to vote your shares prior to the annual meeting.